The White Horse – Shere

 The White Horse is owned by the Chef and Brewer chain and does good food in a great atmosphere.
 There is, in fact, a huge range of food on offer at the White Horse – Shere.
 In fact, the steaks here are very good.
 Indeed, it’s usually my first choice when I dine here.
 Consequently, Rib-Eye, Sirloin Fillet and Rump are, as you would expect, all on offer.

-The wine list is fair and, as long-time readers will know, for me to even include a pub it must have, of course, have a Rioja on offer.
+The wine list is fair.
+Also, as long-time readers will know, for me to even include a pub it must have, of course, have a Rioja on offer.

 The pub also stars in a Hollywood film called ‘The Holiday’ With Cameron Diaz and Jude Law.
 Being a very pretty village Shere is, in fact, a popular film location.
 With ‘Four Weddings and a Funeral,’ ‘Bridget Jones: The Edge of Reason,’ and ‘The Wedding Date’ and ‘Molly Moon’ among others having been filmed in the village.